 What types of groups, workshops and programming could you help bring to our space?

-We’re still developing and experimenting, but our hope is that Flood’s Hall will be a safe and inclusive space that provides access to collective resources, and contributes to Chicago’s cooperative economy landscape.
+We’re still developing and experimenting, but our hope is that Flood’s Hall will be a safe and inclusive space that contributes to Chicago’s cooperative economy landscape.

 Together with Southside residents, Flood’s Hall will: